rixiobarrios/-audubon-site/README.md

 1. Fulfill the listed requirements.

 Create a new React app in the root of this repository (i.e.
-`create-react-app audubonApp`) and build your project out from there.
+`npx create-react-app audubonApp`) and build your project out from there.
 You are required to turn in your submission by making a pull request on the original repository.

 ## Requirements

-The Audubon Society has asked you to build them a website where users can upload pictures of birds and see those pictures in their own dedicated show page.
-So, your app will have Create and Read.
-Your app should therefore have the following
+The Audubon Society has asked you to build them a website where users can see an index of bird images and be able to click on any given bird to see more information about that single bird on their own dedicated show page.

-pages:
+### Required Pages / Views

 **Home Page:** Users should see a thumbnail image for each bird.
 Clicking on the bird image should take the user to the show page for that bird.